raiment-studios/monorepo/source/projects/organization/contributing.md

 # Contributing

+**⚠️ Warning: this project is not yet ready for contributions as more groundwork needs to be done to make it easy to participate.**

 [![](https://img.shields.io/badge/feedback-welcome!-1a1)](https://github.com/raiment-studios/monorepo/discussions)

-**⚠️ Warning: this project is not yet ready for contributions as more groundwork needs to be done to make it easy to help.**

 <!-- TOC -->